Colombia–United Kingdom relations: Dissolution of Gran Colombia

+Steamships and steam trains

-In the later half of the 19th century British merchants came to the area for the Coffee which in this century has become an important import once more.
-Steamships and steam trains began to be invested in the 1870s–1890s by English merchants and the Colombian government to transport goods such as Bananas, tobacco, coffee and European imports, which proved to create a flourishing community of British expats in Colombia and spread out across the South Americas.
+In the latter half of the 19th century, British merchants came to the area for the Coffee which in this century has become an important import once more.
+Steamships and steam trains began to be invested in the 1870s–1890s by English merchants and the Colombian government to transport goods such as Bananas, tobacco, coffee and European imports, which proved to create a flourishing community of British ex-pats in Colombia and spread out across the South Americas.
 The British expat community later controlled a portion of the railways in Colombia such as the Cartagena Railway line, the Colombian Northern Railway and the Southern Bogota Railway line by 1906, with all railways returning to Colombian ownership by the 1930s.